-It is mandatory that a CPA has a bachelor’s degree, however, it does not have to be in any field in particular.
+It is mandatory that a CPA has a bachelor’s degree.
+However, it does not have to be in any field in particular.
 There is a misconception that prospective accountants must have accounting degrees.
 As aforementioned, this is not the case, however, if the degree is in a different major, some coursework will be required leading up to taking the official CPA exam.

 What is a Certified Public Accountant (CPA)?

-A certified public accountant (CPA) is a high level accountant who is licensed to offer certain services and perform associated tasks including writing up drafted financial documents and statements.
+A certified public accountant (CPA) is a high-level accountant who is licensed to offer certain services and perform associated tasks including writing up drafted financial documents and statements.
 The National Association of State Boards of Accountancy cites many reasons why becoming a CPA can lay the groundwork for a successful financial career.
 The requirements differ according to state residency.
-It is never required to achieve a masters degree to become a CPA, however, an advanced degree in accounting opens doors for CPAs and offers more room to grow in the profession.
+It is never required to achieve a master’s degree to become a CPA, however, an advanced degree in accounting opens doors for CPAs and offers more room to grow in the profession.

 How Long Does it Take to Become a CPA?

 From start to finish it generally takes five years to become an official CPA.
 This length of time takes into account achieving a bachelor’s degree in accounting or a different field and then the practice and accomplishment of passing the CPA exam.
-Obviously a masters degree track tacks on at least two additional years.
+Obviously a master’s degree track tacks on at least two additional years.

 How to Become a CPA Without a Degree in Accounting

 As aforementioned, there is no required major to become a CPA.
-Iit is helpful, however, if those who are interested in this field choose something related to finances, business, or of course accounting.
+It is helpful, however, if those who are interested in this field choose something related to finances, business, or of course accounting.
 AICPA (American Institute of CPAs) requires prospective accountants to have a minimum of 150 credit hours in undergraduate coursework.
-Following completion of an undergraduate degree program, prospective accountants generally take a preparatory course that prepares them to sit for the CPA exam or matriculate into a related masters degree program in accounting or something similar.
+Following completion of an undergraduate degree program, prospective accountants generally take a preparatory course that prepares them to sit for the CPA exam or matriculate into a related master’s degree program in accounting or something similar.
 The credit requirements to sit for the exam can be either option, a preparatory program, or a master’s degree option.

 According to payscale with a bachelor’s degree in accounting one can make an average salary of $62,327.
 Remember, this is an average.
 What this means is the high end is $100,000 for the position of a corporate controller and the low end is $47,000 for a staff accountant.
-The Payscale data for a masters degree in accounting is $70,805.
+The Payscale data for a master’s degree in accounting is $70,805.
 The high end is $134,000 for the position of a chief controller and the low end is the position of a staff accountant for $53,000.